xdvz/xdvz/README.md

 Hi there 👋

-- 🔭 I’m currently working on self – freelance.
-But always open for interestin projects
+- 🔭 I’m currently working on self as freelancer.
+Always open for interestin projects
 - 🌱 I’m always learning.
-- 📫 How to reach me: t.me/xdvaz / imxras [at] gmail(dot)com
+- 📫 How to reach me: imxras [at] gmail(dot)com